 We found it on the 24th of July 2014, a pleasant summer day still before the heat waves became so ever present.
 A friend had just bought an old house and needed help with cleaning out the basement.
 A request we kindly agreed upon.
 Behind old furniture, empty bottles, stacks of paper and a bunch of other things some would call trash and others treasure, we encountered a metal capsule carrying the name of Dani O'Dean.
-We assume it was an astronaut, someone who seemed to have traveled space a number of times while keeping notes of missions and thoughts during these long periods of certain loneliness.
+We assumed it was an astronaut, someone who seemed to have traveled space a number of times while keeping notes of missions and thoughts during these long periods of certain loneliness.
 We don’t know if the astronaut was male or female, but from the handwriting, thoughts and certain specific phrases, we are fairly confident we were looking at the belongings of a woman.
 From here on we will thus speak about the astronaut as a her.
 The last entry she wrote states she is leaving our planet for good.
 But what exactly she meant by that is still unclear.
 We doubt whether she intended the time capsule to be found this quickly.
 Since the amount of dust on the capsule was remarkably less than on the surrounding furniture, we suspect Dani visited the basement not that long ago.
-But even though the last entry dates only from august 2007, it was impossible for us to find out more about the astronaut.
+But even though the last entry dates only from august 2007, it was impossible for us to find out more about the cosmonaut.
 Her records and anything about the missions she wrote down seem to be untraceable.
 Since we did not find any other evidence of her existence, we can not know for sure that the name she used to sign her entries is in fact her real name.
 Though her last name might indicate Irish nationality, this would contradict some French texts we found.
 The images of Amaterasu, Goddess of the sun and the universe, might also indicate Japanese roots, we do not know… The documents we found are so varied it is hard to pin down her roots, both geographically, philosophically and disciplinary.
 There are booklets with calculations, plans with what appears to be a design for a spacecraft and books full of writings.
 Sometimes loose bits and pieces, sometimes extensive analyses of theories, sometimes personal contemplation, but always, it seems, filled with a sort of melancholy, a desire to something she might have lost, or never had.
 Though it was unclear who she was - or is - and where she came from, the moment we started going through her notes, it was clear she was looking for something, wandering, not knowing clearly where to go, but never losing hope that in the end she would end up somewhere.

 “It is said that the more you are connected to your surroundings, the more freedom you have, because your relations, with things, animals, people, concepts… are what enable you to act.
 They give you knowledge, they give you direction, they give you physical possibilities you did not have before, they give you reason, they give, they give… But they also take little parts of you to extend their own functioning.”